-This article was last updated Jul 30, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 30, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 About 1 in 4 Americans who attended a music festival in the past year are currently paying off debt related to a festival, according to a new report from CompareCards.com — and that includes nearly a third of millennials.

 Giant music festivals like Lollapalooza, Coachella, Bonnaroo and Austin City Limits grab lots of headlines, but these events come in all shapes, sizes and flavors, held in big cities, small towns and everywhere else in between.
 And it’s clear that Americans love them and spend a lot of money to enjoy them.
 It’s common for the largest festivals to charge more than $300 for a basic festival pass — in 2017, the most recent year for which data is available, Coachella alone grossed more than $114 million, according to Billboard.

 CompareCards asked consumers about how much they spend on music festivals, how they pay for them and whether they’ve gone into debt for one.
 What we found was that while Americans keep flocking to music festivals — almost half of all Americans said they attended one in the past 12 months — for many, their love of music is taking a real toll on their finances.